s3a-spatialaudio/VISR/doc/userdoc/installation.rst

    Environment variable editor on Windows 10.

-Append the value "C:\ Program Files\VISR-X.X.X\lib;C:\ Program Files\VISR-X.X.X\3rd" if the standard installation location was used.
-(Note: Replace **X.X.X** with the actual version number of VISR.
+Append the value :code:`C:\Program Files\VISR-X.X.X\lib;C:\Program Files\VISR-X.X.X\3rd` if the standard installation location was used (Note: Replace :code:`X.X.X` with the actual version number of VISR).
-Depending on your system permissions and whether you VISR shall be used by all users of the computer, you can either set the **PATH** user variable or the **PATH** system variable.
+Depending on your system permissions and whether you VISR shall be used by all users of the computer, you can either set the :code:`PATH` user variable or the :code:`PATH` system variable.

 .. note::
    Any applications used to access VISR (for example command line terminals, Python development environments, or DAWs) must be closed and reopened before the changed paths take effect.

 Append the path ''<install-directory>/lib'' to the path variable, where ''install_diectory'' is the directory specified during the installation.
-For the default path, the setting would be ''c:\Program Files\VISR-N.N.N\lib'', where ''N.N.N is replaced by the actual version number.
+For the default path, the setting would be :code:`c:\Program Files\VISR-N.N.N\lib`, where :code:`N.N.N` is replaced by the actual version number.
-If the **PATH** variable is edited as a string, subsequent paths are separated by semicolons.
+If the :code:`PATH` variable is edited as a string, subsequent paths are separated by semicolons.

 .. note:: Future versions of the installer might adjust the paths automatically.
    However, as pointed out in
    `NSIS Path manipulation <http://nsis.sourceforge.net/Path_Manipulation>`_, this needs an extremely cautious implementation to avoid potential damage to users' systems.

-To use standalone applications (see section :ref:`using_visr_using_standalone_renderers`), it may be useful to add the **bin/** directory to the user or system path.
+To use standalone applications (see section :ref:`using_visr_using_standalone_renderers`), it may be useful to add the :code:`bin/` directory to the user or system path.
-For the default installation location, add ''c:\Program Files\VISR-N.N.N\bin'' to the **%PATH%** environment variable.
+For the default installation location, add :code:`c:\Program Files\VISR-N.N.N\bin` to the :code:`%PATH%` environment variable.

 Mac OS X
 --------
 An installer with a graphical user interface guides through the installation process and allows the selection of optional components.
 Figure :ref:`figure_visr_macos_installer` shows a screenshot of this installer.
-By default, it installs the VISR into the directory **/Applications/VISR-X.X.X/** where **X.X.X** denotes the version number.
+By default, it installs the VISR into the directory :code:`/Applications/VISR-X.X.X/` where :code:`X.X.X` denotes the version number.

 .. _figure_visr_macos_installer: